paultbarrett/diy-dsp-preamp/README.md

   #1's first 3 channels.
 That config allows me to send audio from other devices
   without messing with loopback #0.

-In both configs: an inaudible low frequency tone plays at regular intervals on alsa loopback #0's 3rd channel to keep the subwoofer turned on
+In both configs above: an inaudible low frequency tone plays at regular intervals on alsa loopback #0's 3rd channel to keep the subwoofer turned on

 - Bluetooth streamer with LDAC audio (standalone setup/config, independent from CamillaDSP/M4/...).
 In my case, I'm streaming to a [Qudelix